in

 2.3 Transparency and Accountability

-Transparency and accountability are crucial aspects of ethical banking.
-Choose banks that provide detailed reports on their activities, including their lending practices, investments, and impact on communities.
-Look for certifications and memberships in organizations that promote ethical standards in the financial sector.
+Transparency and accountability are key in ethical banking.
+Choose banks that share detailed reports on their actions.
+Look for certifications that show they follow ethical standards.

 3. Evaluating Ethical Banking Services

-Ethical banks offer a range of services tailored to individuals, businesses, and investors.
-Here are some key areas to evaluate:
+Ethical banks offer services for individuals, businesses, and investors.
+Here are some key areas to look at:

 3.1 Personal Banking